JonathanBuchner/JonathanBuchner/README.md

 # Professional

 ![Microsoft](./img/microsoft.png)
-### Microsoft Leap Instructor
+### Software Instructor *at Microsoft Leap*

 Currently instructing and developing curriculum at the Microsoft Leap Apprenticeship Program.
 The Microsoft Leap program recruits, develops, and upskills unconventional talent for employability into the technology industry worldwide.

 ---

 ![Envision](./img/envision.png)
-### **Envision**  Developer
+### Developer *at Envision*

-Worked on solutions which capture computer screen media, processed the media in the cloud, and streamed media to web clients for coaching, record keeping, and training material development.
+Worked on solutions which capture computer screen media, processed the media in the cloud, and streamed media to web clients.
 Envision provides workforce optimization solutions for contact centers.

 #### *Project:* Smart Agent Client
 Cross-platform desktop application that capture user’s computer screen, program audio, and scrapes bi-data.